NORWAY 2 WEEK ITINERARY

 Pretty fairytale like streets of Stavanger

-The harbour front forms part of Gamle Stavanger and it’s here you can choose to eat at one of the many restaurants that line the boulevard.
+The harbour front forms part of Gamle Stavanger and it’s here you can choose to eat at one of the many restaurants that line the harbour boulevard.
 If you’re lucky, you may even see one of the glorious tall ships of old, taking part in the augural Tall Ships Race.

 Tall ships departure from Stavanger, Norway